Photo Forum Beirut has been invited to run a session during the time of the exhibition on Saturday 21st May 2011.

 Hussein Malla was born in Beirut in 1972.
 He joined the Associated Press as a photo stringer in Lebanon in 1998 and became a full-time staff photographer in October 2003, when he took up base in Jordan.

-ies for the AP in Pakistan, North Africa and the Middle East.
+He has covered many stories for the AP in Pakistan, North Africa and the Middle East.

 Since 2005, Hussein Malla is the Associated Press Beirut Chief Photographer.